Home - About AR - Learning Material - Exams - Clubs - Posters

 There are currently three grades of licence, Technician, General, and Amateur Extra.

-There however remain 7805 Novice operators as of February 2022, who passed a 5 WPM Morse test and a basic paper, so have quite limited band access, and restrictions on power, etc. There are also 38,036 Advanced operators, who had to pass a quite fast Morse test, and a technical paper, and many refuse to upgrade, as holding this grade demonstrates the high Morse speed.
+There however remain 6671 Novice operators as of April 2024, who passed a 5 WPM Morse test and a basic paper, so have quite limited band access, and restrictions on power, etc. There are also 35,467 Advanced operators, who had to pass a quite fast Morse test, and a technical paper, and many refuse to upgrade, as holding this grade demonstrates the high Morse speed.
 Technician Plus was an indication that the Technician had passed a Morse test.
 Technician-Plus holders were "grandfathered" to General, if licensed before 1987, or were renewed as Technicians.
 No Tech-Plus licences remain in force.
-April 2022 figures are 7721 and 37845.
+These are down from 7805 and 38,036 in February 2022.

 Permitted Communications